The following policies apply to all journals of Author Gate Publications

-Final report & The Chief Editor’s decision is final
+The final report and the Chief Editor’s decision are the final

 1. A final decision to accept or reject the manuscript will be sent to the author along with the recommendations made by the referees.

-2. Referees advises the Chief Editor, who is responsible for the final decision to accept or reject the article.
+2. Referees advise the Chief Editor, who is responsible for the final decision to accept or reject the article.

-3. All process of peer review is online via ‘author-gate’ manuscripts management system.
+3. All process of peer review is online via the ‘author-gate’ manuscripts management system.

 2. Once the paper is published, the copyright will be released by the publisher under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0), enabling the unrestricted non-commercial use, distribution, and reproduction of the published article in any medium, provided that the original work is properly cited.

 3. If the manuscript contains a figure or table reproduced from a book or another journal article, the authors should obtain permission from the copyright holder before submitting the manuscript, and be fully responsible for any legal and/or financial consequences if such permissions are not obtained.